 Kentucky Rye Whiskey collection for auction

-Auction highlight a 110-year-old bottle of rye bourbon from Pennsylvania, Pennsylvania Rye at a price of $10,000.
+The auction highlight a 110-year-old bottle of rye whiskey from Pennsylvania, Pennsylvania Rye at a price of $10,000.

 This bottle belonged to Richard Mellon Scaife, newspaper publisher, businessman, philanthropist who died in 2014.
 The businessman owned a collection of American whiskey within which the 110-year-old Pennsylvania Rye Overholt stands out.

-The auction is held as part of the second annual fundraiser for Louisville’s Speed Art Museum, the official art museum of the state of Bourbon.
+The auction is part of the second annual fundraiser for Louisville’s Speed Art Museum, the official art museum of the state of Bourbon.

 Interested parties can still bid online.
-Beginning Tuesday morning, the maximum bid for Overholt rye was $2,900, not including a 15 percent bonus for online bids.
+Beginning Tuesday morning, the maximum bid for Overholt rye reached $2,900, not including a 15 percent bonus for online bids.

 With very few bottles in existence, the Rye Overholt becomes a coveted object.
-According to bourbon writer and collector Fred Minnick, “it’s totally worth it” to buy, since “it’s extinct,” there are just a few bottles left of this edition.
+In fact, according to bourbon writer and collector Fred Minnick, “it’s totally worth it” to buy, since “it’s extinct,” there are just a few bottles left of this edition.

 More information: https://www.speedmuseum.org/